 As required by Retention Requirements for Records found in 2 CFR §§ 200.334-200.338, Awardees must maintain records and financial documents for five years after all funds have been expended or returned.
 Treasury may request transfer of records of long-term value at the end of such period.
 Wherever practicable, such records should be collected, transmitted, and stored in open and machine-readable formats.
-Awardees must agree to provide or make available such records to the State of Nebraska, Nebraska Department of Economic Development, and the U.S. Department of Treasury upon request, and to any authorized oversight body, including but not limited to the Government Accountability Office ("GAO"), Treasury's Office of Inspector General ("OIG"), and the Pandemic Relief Accountability Committee ("PRAC").
+Awardees must agree to provide or make available such records to the State of Nebraska, Nebraska Department of Economic Development, and the U.S. Department of Treasury upon request, and to any authorized oversight body, including but not limited to the Government Accountability Office ("GAO"), Treasury's Office of Inspector General ("OIG"), and the Pandemic Relief Accountability Committee ("PRAC"), and the Nebraska Auditor of Public Accounts.